 Caffeine in tea.
 You may have heard things like: black tea has the highest levels of caffeine while white tea has the least (i.e. caffeine increases with oxidation during processing), or you can get rid of the caffeine in your cup of tea by pouring out the first steep, or that decaffeinated teas have zero caffeine – keep reading below to learn how to dispel these common myths!

 Sips by is a personalized tea discovery subscription.
 Each month, we match tea drinkers across the U.S. with delicious teas from over 150 global tea brands that we’re sure they’ll love.
 Members receive 4 teas chosen just for them in every box.
 Learn more about our tea subscription service.

 SHOP BEST CAFFEINATED TEAS

-Shop Sips by's best caffeinated teas, from black teas to green teas, from high caffeine for big energy boosts to low caffeine for a gentle pick-me-up.
+Shop Sips by's best caffeinated teas, from bold black teas to energizing green teas with high levels of caffeine for big energy boosts to low levels of caffeine for a gentle pick-me-up.

 WHAT IS CAFFEINE?